 However, so many people hear simple rules like “don’t eat meat” and take things to an unhealthy extreme.

-I remember my friend in college was technically a vegetarian.
-She didn’t eat meat, instead she only ate chips and fries!
+I remember my friend in college being technically a vegetarian.
+She didn’t eat meat; instead, she only ate chips and fries!

-She was technically following the guideline of “No meat” and she could say she was vegetarian … but that’s it!
+She was technically following the” no meat” guideline, and she could say she was vegetarian, but that’s it!

 She’d start gorging and craving cheese because cheese is high in protein and was one of the foods she could eat while still being vegetarian.

-Please know veggie meat substitutes are really good these days!
+Please know veggie meat substitutes are delicious these days!
 Even veggie burgers taste great!

 Why do I crave meat?